swamidasslab/xenopict/DESIGN.md

 - Clear separation between 2D and 3D functionality
 - Validation to ensure 2D coordinates are maintained

+### Marking System
+The marking system provides two ways to highlight parts of molecules:
+1. **Atom Marking**: Individual atoms are marked with circles
+2. **Substructure Marking**: Connected atoms and bonds are marked as a unit

+Key features:
+- Clear visual distinction between marking types
+- Consistent SVG structure for all marks
+- Support for multiple marks per molecule
+- Proper layering in SVG output

 ## Current Architecture (Imperative API)

 ### Alignment Class